jecottrell3/bridge/README.txt

 	+ 1/2% chance a 8 card longest suit
 	+ 1/25% chance  9 card longest suit

+	+ use "dist -dr" to determine...
 	+  5% chance of Having a Void
 	+ 30% chance of Having a Singleton
 	+ 55% chance of Having a Doubleton
 	+ 10% chance of Having a Flat Hand

+	+ use "dist -p" to determine...
-	+ 22% chance Either Side holds a 8765 Fit
+	+ 22% chance Both Sides hold a 8765 Fit
-	+ 10% chance Either Side holds a 7766 Fit
+	+ 10% chance Both Sides hold a 7766 Fit

+	+ use "dist -pd" to determine...
 	+ 15% chance of Seven Only Fit
 	+ 45% chance of Eight Card Fit
 	+ 28% chance of Nine  Card Fit
 	+  8% chance of Ten   Card Fit
 	+  2% chance of Eleven or More

+* Program Files.

+Three programs are included: hand, hcps, dist.
+A makefile and a README.txt are included.

-* See Included Data Files.
+* Data Files.

+NAME		COMMAND			DESCRIPTION
+deal.txt	deal 4			A Chicago Deal
+hcps.txt	hcps	  1234567	High Card Point Graph

+hand-tops.txt	dist	  1234567	Hand Distribution by Freduency hand-sort.txt	dist -r   1234567	Hand Distribution by Scarcity hand-dist.txt	dist -d	  1234567	Hand Distribution by Long  Suits hand-revs.txt	dist -dr  1234567	Hand Distribution by Short Suits

+pair-tops.txt	dist -p	  1234567	Pair Distribution by Freduency pair-sort.txt	dist -pr  1234567	Pair Distribution by Scarcity pair-dist.txt	dist -pd  1234567	Pair Distribution by Long  Suits pair-revs.txt	dist -pdr 1234567	Pair Distribution by Short Suits

 * END